jepainter/MilestoneProject1/README.md

 The style.css file was tested using the W3C CSS Validation site, with no errors reported.
 The style.css file was run through the Autoprefixer CSS Online tool.

+The site was tested on Google Chrome (desktop and mobile through dev tools), Opera (desktop only) and Safari (mobile only) for functionality.
+Verified working well.

 This site was also tested manually in line with the user stories and general functionality.
 The following testing scenarios were applied across all screen sizes (as a test of responsive design):

 ### Testing Scenarios: